jskopek/jskopek.github.io/_posts/2018-04-24-encoding-video-with-net-core-and-azure-media-services-part-2.markdown

 categories: programming
 ---

-# Encoding Video with .NET Core and Azure Media Services — Part 2

 ![1](/assets/encoding-video-with-net-core/1.png)

-### Part 2: Uploading Videos to Azure Storage
+## Part 2: Uploading Videos to Azure Storage

 Let’s continue from where we left off in [Part 1](/programming/2018/04/23/encoding-video-with-net-core-and-azure.html).
 We now have a MediaServices class that can communicate with Azure Media Services and establish an authentication token.
 Now let’s upload a video to Azure.